mongodb/selected-tests/docs/ManuallyRunning.md

 You will need to set your Evergreen credentials in environment variables because the application and CLIs authenticate to Evergreen using $EVG_API_USER and $EVG_API_KEY.
-You can set these to the values in your local ~/.evergreen.yml file.
+You can set these to the values in your local ~/.evergreen.yml file (see [this page](https://github.com/evergreen-ci/evergreen/wiki/REST-V2-Usage#a-note-on-authentication). to get the api user and key values).

 ```shell script
 $ export EVG_API_USER=$(python -c "import yaml; import sys; cfg = yaml.safe_load(sys.stdin); print(cfg['user'])" < ~/.evergreen.yml)